 - You have the right to request either a male or female officer or detective to conduct the interview.

 - You have the right to report your experience to Public Safety without using any names.
 Wentworth tracks the instances of rape and sexual assault annually without names.

 - You have the right to take your time and change your mind when making a decision about what to do.

-You have the right to confidentially report a rape or sexual assault to a licensed counselor in the Center for Wellness and Disability Support Services (located in Watson Hall 003).
+You have the right to confidentially report a rape or sexual assault to a licensed counselor in the Center for Wellness (located in Watson Hall 003).
 A counselor will be able to talk with you about resources and options on and off campus.
 Counselors are mandated to inform the institution about an act of rape or sexual assault but can keep the name of survivor confidential.

 Where You Can Report a Rape or Sexual Assault